jennomics/WorkflowPaper/General Notes on Bioinformatics.md

 #General Notes on Bioinformatics
 ##Command Line/Terminal Tutorial
+This workflow is written assuming that the user is using a Mac or Linux.
+It is possible to perform much of this workflow in a Windows environment but would require details outside the scope of this project.

 Some parts of this workflow require use of the UNIX command line.
 While potentially intimidating to the first-time user, we have attempted to provide all the information required to run scripts or software in this environment.

-Here are a few simple commands needed for this workflow.
+To access the command line on a Mac navigate to Applications > Utilities > Terminal

 A terminal window will appear.
 In the terminal window, you can interact with your computer without using a mouse.
-Many of the programs that are commonly used have a GUI (Graphical User Interface,) but many of the ones used in this workflow will not.
+Many popular programs in common use have a GUI (Graphical User Interface,) but many of the ones used in this workflow will not.
 So, instead of double-clicking to make a program run, you will type a command in the terminal window.
 We will walk you through how to run all of the programs required for this workflow, but you must first acquire a basic familiarity with how to interact with your computer through the terminal window.
 Below is a list of commands that will be required to use this workflow.
 There are many tutorials available to help you get started.

-More information on the terminal
 For more information on operating in the terminal, check out this video: http://comailab.genomecenter.ucdavis.edu/index.php/Video